mohit5it9/imdb_movie_details_fetcher/README.md

 # imdb_movie_details_fetcher

-Fetches the movie name, ratings and release date from imdb(for a specific url)
+Fetches the movie name, ratings and release date from imdb